qbgXyn/IslandEscape/README.md

 ## Background
-Island Escape is a survial game that player act as a survivor who lost on a mystery island that isn't normal.
-Your goal is to escape this ghostly island.
+Island Escape is a survival game written in C++ and Qt5.
+The player acts as a survivor who is lost on a mystery island that isn't normal.
+The players aim to escape this ghostly island by either dodging ghosts or killing them and finding a key and a boat from the chests to get away from this island.

 ## Control